alfa155518/modern-JavaScript-React-interview-questions-/README.md

 }
 ```

-### 33. Practical question: Give an example of Context API usage?
+### 33. Practical question: Give an example of Context API usage

 - See the answer for the Context API example above.

-### 34. What is the purpose of callback function as an argument of setState()?
+### 34. What is the purpose of callback function as an argument of setState()

     The callback function in setState ensures that state updates are processed before executing further logic.